raman7072/chatbot/README.md

 ## 💬 Sample Tactical Orders

-Try issuing these orders to JARVIS in the HUD or via voice command:
+Try issuing these orders to J.A.R.V.I.S. in the HUD or via voice command:

 - 📊 **Diagnostics**: *"JARVIS, give me a full system breakdown on memory and processor usage."*
-- 🔬 **Calculation**: *"Compute the orbital velocity of a satellite at 400km altitude."*
+- 🔬 **Calculation**: *"Compute the escape velocity for Earth in meters per second."*
 - 🌐 **Reconnaissance**: *"Search for the latest research papers on room-temperature superconductors."*
-- 📝 **Intel Retention**: *"Take a note: Friday 1400 hours, Stark Expo presentation rehearsal."*
+- 📝 **Intel Retention**: *"Take a note: Friday 1400 hours, Singh Enterprises Expo presentation rehearsal."*
 - 🐍 **Code Sandbox**: *"Write and run a Python script that benchmarks primes up to 10,000."*
-- 🌦️ **Atmospheric**: *"Give me the weather and forecast for Malibu, California."*
+- 🌦️ **Atmospheric**: *"Give me the weather and forecast for Mumbai, India."*

 ---

-## 🔐 Stark Security Protocols
+## 🔐 Singh Security & Quarantine Protocols

-- **Code Quarantine**: Python execution takes place within a filtered local sub-process with resource boundaries.
+- **Code Quarantine**: Python execution operates inside a restricted local sub-process with resource barriers.
-- **Local Sovereignty**: Conversation state and memory notes are maintained exclusively on your local workstation.
+- **Local Sovereignty**: Conversation state and memory notes are stored strictly on your local device.
 - **Zero-Cloud Audio**: Speech recognition and procedural HUD sound effects execute 100% on the client device via standard browser Web APIs.

 ---

-## 📜 Stark Industries Disclaimer
+## 📜 Singh Enterprises Disclaimer

-> *"I told you.
-I don't want to join your super-secret boy band."*
+> *"Sometimes you gotta run before you can walk."*
-> — **Tony Stark**
+> — **Singh Enterprises Tactical Computing Division**

 *J.A.R.V.I.S. is an open-source homage inspired by the Marvel Cinematic Universe and Iron Man.
-Marvel, Iron Man, J.A.R.V.I.S., and Stark Industries are registered trademarks of Marvel Characters, Inc. and The Walt Disney Company.*
+Marvel, Iron Man, and J.A.R.V.I.S. are trademarks of Marvel Characters, Inc. and The Walt Disney Company.*

 <div align="center">

-**STARK INDUSTRIES · ADVANCED COMPUTING DIVISION**
+**SINGH ENTERPRISES · ADVANCED COMPUTING DIVISION**
 *All Systems Nominal.
 Good Day, Sir.*

 </div>